aregivers have one thing in common because they are taking care of someone else in need.

 60% of the nation’s informal, or unpaid, caregivers are women and 13%

 are 65 years and older.
-This became my new tribe.
-Along with an
+Male

 approximately 44 million Americans.